 How did we determine the gross profit margin?
 Divide the profit by the sales price, so in this example: $1,350 / $4,350 = 0.31 x 100 = 31%

 Ultimately you’ll be able to charge what the market will bear, but you have to make enough profit margin on the work you’re doing to stay in business and make it worth the risk you’re taking on.
 So how do you handle a market that will not pay a fair price for your services?
 You’ll have to decrease the cost of your services, or sell the value that you’re offering to get a higher sales price.
 I hear all the time contractors complaining that they cannot sell jobs at a decent price, but they refuse to use lower quality materials, tradesmen, etc. This is a mistake, while I love the idea of providing a high quality product and “Grade A” craftsmanship, but someone has to pay for this high quality product and it shouldn’t be you as the contractor.
 If you do not make this adjustment you’ll be in financial trouble before you know it.

 One suggestion would be to offer A/B quotes for your customers where you give them a higher grade product at one price with a secondary option that uses a lower grade product at a lower cost and a lower warranty period.
 This will give them perspective to make a choice and it removes the burden from you.

-All markets are different when it comes to competition.
-Some have more work than contractors to do the work and those contractors can increase price to accommodate the demand for their service.
-On the other hand, in other markets there is so much competition that prices are driven down and profit margins shrink as everyone races to the bottom to win projects.
+All markets are different when it comes to competition, some have more work than contractors to do the work and can increase price to accommodate the demand, while others have so much competition prices are driven down and profit margins shrink as everyone races to the bottom to win projects.

 So how do you determine your sales price?